eranzaksh/ami-from-iso-project/README.md

 ## Overview

-This tool automates the process of uploading and then converting a raw disk image to an AMI that can be used to launch EC2 instances and launch one ec2 instance with this AMI.
+This tool automates the process of uploading and then converting a raw disk image (or other formats which fit AWS prerequisites) to an AMI that can be used to launch EC2 instances and launch one ec2 instance with this AMI.

 ## Prerequisites

-- QEMU
+- QEMU or any VM software
 - AWS CLI
 - Terraform
 - Ubuntu ISO file (version 22.04.1 recommended for the most updated ubuntu version *currently* supported)